No, Republicans Are Not Better for the Economy

 Why is this the case?

-Meanwhile, for the last fifty years, Republicans have focused on tax cuts, spending cuts (except for the military) and deregulation to manage the economy.
-While both parties have presided over large deficits, deficits under Democrats have been caused largely by stimulating the economy in a downturn, with good results.
-Republican deficits, by contrast, have been caused primarily by slashing tax rates on the wealthiest Americans and big corporations.
-The results show in the statistics.
+Meanwhile, for the last fifty years, Republicans have focused exclusively on tax cuts, deregulation, and spending cuts (except for the military) to manage the economy.
+While both parties have presided over large deficits, those under Democrats have been caused mainly by stimulating the economy in downturns, with fairly good results.
+Republican deficits, by contrast, have been caused primarily by drastically slashing tax rates for the wealthiest Americans and big corporations.
+Republican economic wisdom holds that tax cuts for rich people will cause them to spend and invest more, stimulating the economy and sparking economic growth.
+But a recent paper by the prestigious London School of Economics determined that “trickle-down” economics simply does not work:

 The new paper, by David Hope of the London School of Economics and Julian Limberg of King's College London, examines 18 developed countries — from Australia to the United States — over a 50-year period from 1965 to 2015.
 The study compared countries that passed tax cuts in a specific year, such as the U.S. in 1982 when President Ronald Reagan slashed taxes on the wealthy, with those that didn't, and then examined their economic outcomes.